telerik/document-processing-docs/libraries/radpdfprocessing/model/annotations/stamp.md

 The **AnnotationContentSource** class, accessed by the **Content** property of the annotation object, represents the [FormSource]({%slug radpdfprocessing-model-formsource%}) instances used for displaying the widget content.
 The following example shows how to create a custom Stamp annotation and change its visual appearance:

 >important When creating a custom stamp name (not from the predefined names), it is important to start the name with "#".
-Otherwise, if the stamp is moved in adobe, its appearance will be rewritten.
+Otherwise, if the stamp is moved in Adobe, its appearance will be rewritten.

->important When creating appearance for an annotation, it is important to create it with the same size as the rect of the annotation otherwise unexpected behavior may occur when the annotation is moved in Adobe.
+>important When creating appearance for an annotation, it is important to create it with the same size as the rectangle of the annotation otherwise unexpected behavior may occur when the annotation is moved in Adobe.

 ```csharp
         private RadFixedDocument CreateTextAnnotation()